Website accessibility is about much more than due diligence and ‘doing the right thing’ it can seriously boost your bottom line.

 Norway recently introduced laws making it mandatory for websites to follow WCA guidelines or suffer the legislative consequence.
 The first high-profile victim was Scandinavian Airlines whose website redesign fell significantly short of agreed standards and they were hit with a daily fine until their site was deemed accessible.
 While the financial penalty was small, the collateral PR damage was huge, and competing airline Norwegian didn’t wait to take advantage.

 There’s little doubt that accessibility works well for search and by increasing audience reach any extra effort needed to meet standards will be well-rewarded.
-To find out more about how Ridgeway can help you meet accessibility standards and improve your online visibility Tel: 01993 227 227 to speak with a member of our team or fill in our online contact form.

 For exhaustive and informative documentation on how to meet standards visit the World Wide Web Consortium’s Accessibility Guidelines.